arie-glazier/ethical_rl/README.md

 ## Configurations

-Adjustable parameters (with examples) that can be specified in config.json or from the command line are:
+Adjustable parameters defaults that can be specified in config.json or from the command line are:

 ```json
   {